lowcodelegend/Nintex.K2.OpenAIBroker/README.md

 - Caching options for optimized performance.
 - Configurable API endpoints, models, and other parameters.
 - Supports both single and list result outputs.
+- File support for .txt, .csv, excel, word, pdf, and images is working but currently in the "dev" branch of the project

 ## Prerequisites
 - Nintex K2 installed and configured.